Lakers News: LeBron James To Play In Jamal Crawford's Seattle Pro-Am

 — LeBron James (@KingJames) August 19, 2022

-Aside from James, fellow NBA players like Dejounte Murray, Paolo Banchero, Chet Holmgren, Isaiah Thomas, and MarJon Beauchamp will play in the games as well.
+Aside from James, fellow NBA players like Jayson Tatum, Dejounte Murray, Paolo Banchero, Chet Holmgren, Isaiah Thomas and MarJon Beauchamp will play in the games as well.
 For those who can’t make the games in person, they will be streaming on the NBA’s app at 5:30 p.m.
 PT on Saturday.

 In James’ Drew League game, he led his team to victory with 42 points and 16 rebounds.
 With all eyes on him in this star-studded event, expect the Laker star to put on a show and give fans more reasons to be excited for the upcoming season.